semickolon/fak/README.md

 This is similar to QMK's `SOFT_SERIAL_PIN` (bitbanged half-duplex UART).
 FAK offers this in order to preserve compatibility with split keyboards designed for QMK + Pro Micro.
 You may also use this to be able to use one more pin for keys, since hardware UART uses two pins, but this, only one pin.

 For example, to use soft serial on pin 16: `split.channel = SoftSerialPin 16`.
-See also the provided example keyboard definition for [KLOR](https://github.com/GEIGEIGEIST/KLOR) in this repo.
+See also the provided [example keyboard definition](https://github.com/semickolon/fak-config/blob/main/keyboards/klor/keyboard.ncl) for [KLOR](https://github.com/GEIGEIGEIST/KLOR).

 ## Combos